decocms/admin/README.md

 The **MCP Mesh** is the backbone of Deco — a distributed runtime that manages context, connections, and observability for every agent in your system.

+> Declare and compose context — aggregate connections, authorize access, and compose tools into governed, reusable capabilities.

 **Core capabilities**

 | Layer | Description |